Flavor Matters, but Matter Flavors: Matter Effects on Flavor Composition of Astrophysical Neutrinos: Results

 Therefore, for VO without any ME, the flavor content for different production channels changes along propagation as (applicable for both $pp$ and $p\gamma$ sources)

 using the best-fit values of the oscillation parameters~\cite{deSalas:2020pgw}, as shown by the colored circles on the left panel of Fig.~\ref{money_Fig}.
-Taking into account the $3\sigma$ interval of the parameters~\cite{deSalas:2020pgw}, we get the colored regions in Fig.~\ref{money_Fig}.
-Results in the main text are shown for NO, while plots for IO, which are very similar to NO for VO, are given in the Appendix (Fig.~\ref{money_Fig_IO}).
-Similar flavor triangle analyses in the VO case have been done before~\cite{Lipari:2007su, Mena:2014sja, Palladino:2015zua, Bustamante:2015waa, Bustamante:2019sdb, Palladino:2019pid, Song:2020nfh}.
+Taking into account the $3\sigma$ interval of the parameters~\cite{deSalas:2020pgw} with flat priors, we get the colored regions in Fig.~\ref{money_Fig}.
+Results in the main text are shown for NO, while plots for IO, which are very similar to NO for VO, are given in Appendix~\ref{app:flavor}.
+Similar flavor-triangle analyses in the VO case have been done before~\cite{Lipari:2007su, Mena:2014sja, Palladino:2015zua, Bustamante:2015waa, Bustamante:2019sdb, Palladino:2019pid, Song:2020nfh}.

-Our main new result is that ME can substantially modify the allowed regions for flavor ratios observed on Earth.
+Our main new result is that ME can substantially modify the allowed regions for flavor-ratios observed on Earth.
 First of all, different from VO, ME can distinguish neutrinos from antineutrinos and between production processes that are asymmetrical between them, such as $pp$ and $p \gamma$, see Fig.~\ref{money_Fig} middle and right panels.
 The $pp$ interactions produce roughly equal ratios of $\pi^+$ and $\pi^-$~\cite{Chen:2014gxa, Liu:2023lxz} and, therefore, $\nu_e$ and $\Bar{\nu}_e$ are created in equal amounts.
 On the other hand, $p \gamma$ suppresses the production $\pi^-$ relative to that of $\pi^+$, and hence, mostly $\nu_e$'s are created.
 Equal amounts of $\nu_\mu$ and $\Bar{\nu}_\mu$ are created in both processes.
+We have included the uncertainties in the ratio of $\pi^+/\pi^-$ production~\cite{Hummer:2010vx, Biehl:2016psj} to compute the regions shown in Fig.~\ref{money_Fig}.

-Here, we describe the pattern of flavor conversion via $H$ and $L$-resonances in the central parts of AGNs using the energy level diagram in Fig.~\ref{Simplified_Fig} and assuming both layers to be perfectly adiabatic (see a discussion on the energy level diagram in the Appendix).
-We start with $\nu_e$ ($\Bar{\nu}_e$), produced in dense matter as $\nu_3^m$ ($\nu_1^m$), which reaches vacuum as $\nu_3$ ($\nu_1$):
+Here, we describe the pattern of flavor-conversion via $H$ and $L$-resonances in the central parts of AGNs using the energy level diagram in Fig.~\ref{Simplified_Fig} and assuming both layers to be perfectly adiabatic (see Appendix A and Ref.~\cite{Dighe:1999bi} for a detailed discussion of the energy level diagram).
+We start with $\nu_e$ ($\Bar{\nu}_e$), produced in dense matter as $\nu_3^m$ ($\nu_1^m$), which propagates to Earth as $\nu_3$ ($\nu_1$):